Top 3 Places to Go on Holiday at Christmas

 Indeed, there are some wonderful city locations within the US to spend Christmas.
 Apart from the great New York City, there is also the city of Chicago, which really embraces the festive cheer.
 Also, the Michigan winter weather also plays a major part in making it feel like a proper Christmas.

 If you fancy something a bit different, head to California and sample some of the festive cheer on the west coast.
-Riverside is home to the Riverside Festival of Lights in which the historic Mission Inn is decorated with an estimated 3.5 million Christmas lights and over 400 animated figures that surround the local area.
-Dickens’ carol singers joyfully sing from the balconies while you can visit Santa and his workshop or partake in ice-skating at the Main Street rink.
+Riverside is home to the Riverside Festival of Lights.
+In which the historic Mission Inn is decorated with an estimated 3.5 million Christmas lights.
+Dickens’ carol singers joyfully sing from the balconies.
+You can also visit Santa and his workshop or partake in ice-skating at the Main Street rink.

 Something, which is completely leftfield for the Christmas holidays, is the Rocky Mountain region in Colorado.
 A number of people choose to make the most of the excellent skiing and general thrills that can be had on the slopes of the famous mountain range.